mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 ### Making a type or constant public

-To add an Objective-C class, protocol, category, typedef, enumeration, or global constant to the iOS SDK’s public interface:
+To add an Objective-C class, protocol, category, typedef, enumeration, or global constant to this SDK’s public interface:

 1. _(Optional.)_ Add the macro `MGL_EXPORT` prior to the declaration for classes and global constants when adding them in shared headers located in `platform/darwin`.
 To use this macro, include `MGLFoundation.h`.
 You can check whether all public symbols are exported correctly by running `make check-public-symbols`.
 1. _(Optional.)_ Add the type or constant’s name to the relevant category in the `custom_categories` section of [the jazzy configuration file](./jazzy.yml).
 This is required for classes and protocols and also recommended for any other type that is strongly associated with a particular class or protocol.
 If you leave out this step, the symbol will appear in an “Other” section in the generated HTML documentation’s table of contents.